suicidefeline/gutterfish/README.md

 # Reasons WHY I love my girlfriend!

-(will fill this list as I go on, I havent slept properly in 2 weeks and my brain refuses to cooperate...)
+(will fill this list as I go on, I havent slept properly in 2 weeks and my brain refuses to cooperate... and the length looks different in edit and preview oh GODD)

 putting everything in a smooth order is hell, never attempt it yall